Rogue River (Oregon): Hiking

 Rogue River Trail 1168 continues west 12 mi along the north side of the river from Agness to the Morey Meadow Trailhead.
 Forest Road 3533 provides a hiking route between the trailhead and the Lobster Creek Bridge, 5.8 mi further west.
-The Rogue River Walk is about a 6 mi trail along the south side of the river continues west to a trailhead about 4.7 mi east of Gold Beach.
+The Rogue River Walk is about a 6 mi trail along the south side of the river that continues west to a trailhead about 4.7 mi east of Gold Beach.

 Fishing

 Sport fishing on the Rogue River varies greatly depending on the location.
 In many places, fishing is good from stream banks and gravel bars, and much of the river is also fished from boats.
 Upstream of Lost Creek Lake, the main stem, sometimes called the North Fork, supports varieties of trout.
 Between Lost Creek Lake and Grants Pass there are major fisheries for spring and fall Chinook salmon, and Coho salmon from hatcheries, summer and winter steelhead, and large resident rainbow trout.
 The river between Grants Pass and Grave Creek has productive runs of summer and winter steelhead and Chinook, as well as good places to fish for trout.
 From Grave Creek to Foster Bar, all but the lower 15 mi of which is closed to jetboats, anglers fish for summer and winter steelhead, spring and fall Chinook, and Coho.
 Near Agness, the river produces large catches of immature steelhead known as "half-pounders" that return from the ocean to the river in August in large schools.
 The lower river has spring and fall Chinook, as well as perch, lingcod, and crab near the ocean.